 As a real estate broker in Georgia, I’ve sold land all over the state.
 And everywhere I go these days, I always seem to get asked the same question, “How’s the land market?”
 That is the hardest question to answer for a broker who sells investment property.
 Do you say the market is not doing well and prices are declining, which will probably result in losing a sell?
 Or do you tell them land seems to be stable and will likely not take the same dive that the residential market took?
-The only way I can answer this question is to break rural land into three categories: timberland, recreational property, and farmland.
+The only way I can answer this question is to break rural land into three categories: timberland, hunting land, and farmland.
 After reading my opinions on each, you the buyer, can make your own decisions.

 By timberland, I am referring to land with planted pine or hardwood stands of timber that are purchased for the sole purpose of harvesting timber.
 Timberland is usually purchased by putting a value on the dirt and then adding the value of the timber to come up with a purchase price.
 In Georgia, we saw timberland investors paying as high as $1,200 per acre for dirt as recent as 2007.
 Today’s market is very different.
 It seems the only buyers for timberland are TIMOs (Timber Investment Management Organization) or pension funds.
 These investors are looking to pay no more than $500 to $700 per acre for dirt, which is a substantial decrease in value from the height of the market in 2006.
 One could make the argument that these types of buyers are only bottom feeding and using their cash position to take advantage of the market.
 My argument is if the TIMOs and pension funds are the only ones in the market that are looking to by large tracts of timberland for investment, then the price they are willing to pay is the market.